-This paper sets out Utility Regulator's (UR) approach to the supply price control for Power NI.
-The next Power NI price control is due to begin 1 April 2025.
-This is the first in a series of documents which UR will publish in relation to the Power NI PC25 price control.
-This paper highlights the proposed high-level approach in relation to the main areas within the control: structure and form; scope and coverage of regulated tariffs; duration of control; operating cost levels and allocations; and allowed margin.
+This paper sets out Utility Regulator's (UR) approach to the next supply price control for Power NI (SPC25) which is due to begin 1 April 2025.
+This is the first in a series of documents which UR will publish in relation to the Power NI SPC25 price control.
+This paper sets out the high-level approach we will adopt in relation to the main areas within the control including: structure and form; scope and coverage of regulated tariffs; duration of control; operating cost levels and allocations; and allowed margin.